emhipp/snippet-vault/README.md

 # snippet-vault
-toolkit of easily accessible and frequently used snippets of code
+toolkit of easily accessible and frequently used snippets of code in R and Python